 As we are faced with a crisis of the magnitude of the addiction issue in our country, it is imperative that we take inventory of our strengths, advantages and opportunities.
 Often we are being overwhelmed by fear and despair.
 By finding our opportunities, we put our attention on what’s working rather than what’s not.

-What’s working is the CORLATE™ model of residential substance abuse treatment with Peer-Guided Care™ and forging the path for the franchise opportunity across the nation.
+What’s working is the CORLATE® model of residential substance abuse treatment with Peer-Guided Care.
+This model is forging the path for treatment success as a franchise opportunity across the nation.

 - The Franchise Operating Manual (Policies and Procedures).
 This manual is over 130 pages of information to educate and guide the franchisee through most any question or situation.